 What is Cognitive Behavioural Therapy (CBT)?

 CBT, or cognitive behavioural therapy, is a type of psychotherapy that aims to help people change the way they think and behave.
-CBT is based on the idea that our thoughts, feelings, and behaviours are all interconnected, and that by changing our thoughts, we can change our behaviour.
+CBT is based on the idea that our thoughts, feelings, and behaviours are all interconnected.
+And that by changing our thoughts, we can change our behaviour.

 During CBT sessions, we’ll work together to identify the negative thought patterns and behaviours that are keeping you stuck.
 By helping you to challenge these distorted thoughts, you can then learn to see yourself and your situation in a more realistic light and develop new ways of thinking and behaving.
 In addition, CBT can also teach you healthy coping skills for dealing with stress and difficult life events.
 Ultimately, CBT is about helping you to feel better by changing the way they think and behave.